humanode-network/humanode/SECURITY.md

 To report a security vulnerability, send an email to `security@humanode.io` or use Github Private Security Vulnerability Reporting feature.

-> Please reach out to us in private; do not create a GitHub issue (since they
+> Please reach out to us in private via methods above; do **not** create a GitHub
-> are visible to anyone), or use public Discord server, public Telegram groups
+> issue (since they are visible to anyone), or use public Discord server,
-> or other public communication channels.
+> public Telegram groups or other public communication channels.

 We will reply to you with a confirmation that we received your message, and provide our feedback.
 You can expect a reply from us within 24 hours - usually